arlimus/inquirer.rb/README.md

 ## Credit

-This is basically the wonderful [Inquirer.js](https://github.com/SBoudrias/Inquirer.js) ported to ruby.
+This is basically the wonderful [Inquirer.js](https://github.com/SBoudrias/Inquirer.js), just done for ruby.
 I was unable to find a good gem to handle user interaction in ruby as well as this module does in JS.

+## License

+Apache v2
+Author: Dominik Richter